Data sources for the Power BI service

 Data refresh is an important consideration when you use Power BI.
 For more information, see Data refresh in Power BI.

 Considerations and limitations

 Data sources for the Power BI service have the following limitations.
 Other limitations apply to specific features, but the following list applies to the full Power BI service:

-Dataset size limit.
-Datasets stored in shared capacities in the Power BI service have a 1-GB size limit.
-For larger datasets, use Power BI Premium.
+Semantic model size limit.
+Semantic models stored in shared capacities in the Power BI service have a 1-GB size limit.
+For larger semantic models, use Power BI Premium.

 Distinct values in a column.
-When a Power BI dataset caches data in Import mode, it can store a limit of 1,999,999,997 distinct values in a column.
+When a Power BI semantic model caches data in Import mode, it can store a limit of 1,999,999,997 distinct values in a column.

 Row limit.
 When you use DirectQuery, Power BI imposes a limit on the query results that it sends to your underlying data source.
 If the query sent to the data source returns more than one million rows, you see an error and the query fails.
 The underlying data can still contain more than one million rows.
 You're unlikely to reach this limit, because most reports aggregate the data into smaller sets of results.

 Column limit.
-The maximum number of columns allowed across all tables in a dataset is 16,000 columns.
-This limit applies to the Power BI service and to datasets Power BI Desktop uses.
-Power BI uses this limit to track the number of both columns and tables in the dataset, which means the maximum number of columns is 16,000 minus one for each table in the dataset.
+The maximum number of columns allowed across all tables in a semantic model is 16,000 columns.
+This limit applies to the Power BI service and to semantic models Power BI Desktop uses.
+Power BI uses this limit to track the number of both columns and tables in the semantic model, which means the maximum number of columns is 16,000 minus one for each table in the semantic model.

 Data source user limit.
-The maximum number of data sources allowed per user is 1000.
-This limit applies to the Power BI service only.
+The maximum number of data sources allowed per user is 1,000.
+This limit applies only to the Power BI service.